Knotis/knotisapi-js/docs/source/basics.rst

        // response contains a list of images.
     });

 This request only lists images where the current identity is the owner.
-It returns an empty list if no images are avaialable.
+It returns an empty list if no images are available.

 Tags
 ====